KostasMavrakis/Prague-Devils-Web-App/README.md

 🛠️ Getting Started Locally
 To run this app locally:
 - Create a Service Account Key from Google Cloud Console and download it as a JSON file.
-- Replace the part of the script in the individual pages that is used for reading the credentials at runtime and for authenticating with the following 3 lines of code that make a reference to the downloaded JSON file:
+- Replace the part of the script in the individual pages that is used for reading the credentials at runtime and for the Secret Manager authentication with the following 3 lines of code that make a reference to the downloaded JSON file:

 <br/>#Set up the Google Sheets API client
 <br/>scope = ["https://spreadsheets.google.com/feeds", "https://www.googleapis.com/auth/spreadsheets","https://www.googleapis.com/auth/drive.file", "https://www.googleapis.com/auth/drive"]